-A “trigger” in the Uncanny Automator plugin is what determines when the recipe will run and perform its actions.
+A trigger in the Uncanny Automator plugin is what determines when the recipe will run and perform its actions.
 A trigger can be almost any behaviour on a WordPress site—logging in, completing a purchase, submitting a form with specific entries, completing a course, and dozens of other possibilities.
-Each Automator recipe needs at least one trigger and, if you use the Pro version of the plugin, you can add as many triggers as you want (note that if you add multiple triggers, ALL triggers must be completed before the recipe will run).
+Each Automator recipe needs at least one trigger.
+If you’re using Automator Lite, you’re limited to one trigger per recipe.
+If you’re using Automator Pro, you can use unlimited triggers in Logged-in recipes.
+Anonymous recipes are limited to a single trigger (since it’s not possible to track which triggers have been completed by anonymous users).

 Watch a Video Demo